-- 2.1.1 An IPO involves a number of parties, including sponsors, underwriters, receiving banks and professional advisors (e.g. lawyers, accountants and property valuers).
-Als may participate in an IPO as a sponsor, an underwriter or a receiving bank, the respective role and functions of which are described below: - Sponsor a sponsor is mainly responsible for preparing, coordinating and controlling the whole process of an IPO and dealing with relevant authorities (e.g. the SFC and the HKEx) on all matters arising from the IPO.
-In discharging these functions, the sponsor should be able to give impartial advice to its clients and comply with all applicable regulations, codes and practices (e.g. the listing rules and guidelines issued by the HKEx, and the Guidelines on Sponsors and
+- 2.1.1 Als may participate in an IPO as a sponsor, an underwriter, a designated bank or a receiving bank, the respective roles and functions of which are described below: - Sponsor a sponsor is mainly responsible for preparing, coordinating and controlling the whole process of an IPO and dealing with relevant authorities (e.g. the SFC and the HKEX) on all matters arising from the IPO.
+In discharging these functions, the sponsor should be able to give impartial advice to its clients and comply with all applicable regulations, codes and practices (e.g. the relevant rules and guidelines issued by the HKEX or the SFC); - Underwriter an underwriter (or a syndicate of underwriters) of an IPO is a person (or a group of persons) who agrees to take up any shares left unsold after the IPO; - Designated bank the major responsibilities of a designated bank may include: - collecting and holding of application monies from CPs for settlement of the IPO shares with the receiving bank; - confirming the funds provided by each CP are sufficient to meet the IPO pre-funding requirement set by HKSCC;